 When Scott came back, he didn't show any emotion towards his newborn child.
 He was more worried about the future of the X-Men, since Professor X left for deep space with Lilandra, to save his life.
 Scott wanted to lead the X-Men, but Storm thought that he needed to be with his family and challenged him to a duel for leadership and won.
 Scott left the X-Men and returned with Maddie and the baby to Alaska.
 The little boy was named Nathan, a name mentally implanted by Sinister.
 Both were having communication problems, mainly on Scott's account.

 Scott received a call from Warren Worthington telling him that Jean Grey was alive.
 This shocking news made a tremendous impact on Scott, and he immediately left Maddie and the baby to see Jean for himself.
 He didn't even tell his wife what happened.
 Maddie told him that if he left them, he shouldn't bother to come back.
 While Scott was away he formed the original X-Factor, with the original X-Men as members.

 At this time with Scott away, Sinister ordered the Marauders to kill Maddie and bring the baby to him.
 When she was on a job, the Marauders shot her several times, left her to die and took the baby.
-She didn't die however as she was taken to a hospital were she stayed in coma for months.
+She didn't die, however, as she was taken to a hospital, where she stayed in coma for months.
 Sinister also erased every trace that could show that Maddie ever existed.
 When she woke up, no one believed her story about a missing baby and a husband.
-Since no record on her was available, she didn't know what to do so called the X-Men (Scott was still with X-Factor).
+Since no record on her was available, she didn't know what to do, so they called the X-Men (Scott was still with X-Factor).
 The X-Men appeared and saved her from a second attack from the Marauders.
 Havok swore that he would protect her all the time she needs and will amend for his brother's mistakes.